deshuttam/End-to-End-Automated-Latent-Fingerprint-Identification/README.md

     - **Note**: Maximum epoch is set to 100.
 Early stop if model have converged.

 ### Testing
 * To test the enhancement output of the images we have placed test images in `FingerNet/datasets/NISTSD27` folder.
-Observe the output in `output` folder
+Observe the output in `output` folder.

 0. Run `python train_test_deploy.py 0 test` to test your model.
     - Different from Predicting, Testing requires datasets to have at least mnt labels and segmentation labels.